drew-747/CS-32-Machine-Problem-2/readme.md

 ## License

-This project is for educational purposes as part of the CS32 course at the University of the Philippines Diliman, Department of Computer Science.
+This project is strictly used for educational purposes as part of the CS32 course at the University of the Philippines Diliman, Department of Computer Science.